 - Cuts and scrapes (my second favorite use)

-If course, if you intent to use your salve for a specific purpose, you can choose oils and waxes accordingly and infuse herbs in the oil for a medicinal punch.
+If course, if you intend to use your salve for a specific purpose, you can choose oils and waxes accordingly and infuse herbs in the oil for a medicinal punch.

 Making a Salve

 My friend Colleen of Grow Forage Cook Ferment has a great tutorial for making an herbal salve.
-In the tutorial, she talks you through the process and give tips for success.
+In the tutorial, she talks you through the process and gives tips for success.
 This is a woman who knows her herbs, so definitely take some time to search through her herb-specific posts to find the ones that are right for you.
+I, for one, like to use calendula.

 Buying an Herbal Salve